 Jakob Fryd and Sebastian Eggers presented the outcomes of the ON-AIR project which developed a guidance book, supported by best practice and interactive examples.
 The ON-AIR guidance book includes recommendations regarding noise abatement in the three most common management situations of NRAs: planning of new motorways, reconstruction and extension of existing roads and daily maintenance.
 The current status on noise handling by NRAs, noise action planning according to the END, noise abatement measures, and noise exposure evaluation methods were also provided.
 In addition, methods and suitable examples on noise impact assessment, planning procedures, maintenance and monitoring as well as economical assessment of noise were presented.
-Interactive examples available at http://on-air.no/ demonstrate implementations of noise indicator methods and advantages/disadvantages of specific mitigation measures.
+Interactive examples available at http://onimplementations noise indicator methods and air.no/ demonstrate of advantages/disadvantages of specific mitigation measures.